ThierryBeaulieu/mainWindow/README.md

 You will need to download the lastest version of
 * GLFW
 * GLEW
+* SDL2
 on your machine.

 The repo also requires submodules.
-Don't forget to install those.
+Don't forget to install those `git submodule update --init --recursive`